 The appropriate OFCCP regional office location is the office that covers the location where the alleged discrimination occurred.
 Your signature is required on the complaint form, if it is not on the form when you submit it, we will ask you to sign your form later.
 You may also submit a complaint by letter that includes all the information requested on the complaint form.

 We will review your complaint form, or letter of complaint, and contact you if we need more information.

 Call or visit any OFCCP District and Area Office if you have questions about the complaint process, want to discuss your complaint, or would like to learn where to file a complaint.

 We Want to Know What You Think

-OFCCP continues to be interested in improving its relationship with its customers, improving the technical assistance and outreach materials we provide to the public.
-If you have interacted with OFCCP through any of the ways listed below and you see areas where we can improve, please let us know by sending an email with your comments and suggestions to OFCCP’s public mailbox.
+OFCCP continuously works to improve its relationship with customers by updating technical and outreach materials we provide to the public.
+If you have interacted with OFCCP through any of the ways listed below and you see areas where we can improve, please contact OFCCP with your comments and suggestions.

 - Compliance evaluation

 - Used, reviewed, or received technical assistance or outreach materials